 The tenant association continued to seek damages, penalties and fees in their separate action based on the same claims the City made on the tenants' behalf in the City's case.
-The Company moved for judgment on the pleadings in the tenant association's case on the ground that the tenant association's case is moot in light of the result in the City's case.
+The Company moved for judgment on the pleadings in the tenant association's case on the ground that the tenant association's case is most in light of the result in the City's case.
 On November 6, 2008, the Court granted the Company's motion for judgment on the pleadings without leave to amend.
 The tenant association appealed.
-In June 2010, the Court of Appeal remanded the case for further proceedings, ruling that (i) the mootness finding was not correct when entered but could be reasserted after the amounts held in escrow have been disbursed to the residents; (ii) there is no basis for the tenant association's punitive damage claim or its claim under the California Mobile Home Residency Law; and (3) the trial court should consider certain of the tenant association's other claims.
-On remand, at the trial court's suggestion, the parties agreed to a trial of the remanded issues based on stipulated written facts.
-A draft of the parties' proposed stipulated written facts was submitted to the trial court on April 22, 2011.
+In June 2010, the Court of Appeal remanded the case for further proceedings, ruling that (i) the mootness finding was not correct when entered but could be reasserted after the amounts held in escrow have been disbursed to the residents; (ii) there is no basis for the tenant association's punitive damage claim or its claim under the California Mobile Home Residency Law; and (iii) the trial court should consider certain of the tenant association's other claims.
+On remand, the Court has entered a schedule for the remainder of the case, including a hearing date of November 18, 2011 for the parties' cross-motions for summary judgment, and a trial call date of January 6, 2012.